 - Register New Distributed Generation

-- Established Generation Resources: Steps to Establish New QSE Relationship
+- Establish New QSE Relationship for established Generation Resources

-- REs Registering as LaaRs: Load Participation Program
+- Register as Controllable Load Resources (CLRs) in the Load Participation Program

 Most REs must also be registered with the Public Utility Commission of Texas (PUCT).
-More information on that registration process may be found at the Power Generation Companies and Self-Generator Registration area on the PUCT website.
-A Distributed Generation (DG) Resource is required to register with ERCOT in accordance with Section 16 of the ERCOT Protocol if one (1) MW in size or greater or if the energy is to be accounted for in wholesale market settlements.
-View the Distributed Generation section for more information.
+Please refer to the Power Generation Companies and Self-Generator Registration area on the PUCT website.
+The Resource Entity shall register Distributed Generation (DG) in accordance with ERCOT Protocols Section 16, if the DG’s installed capacity is greater than one (1) MW or if the energy is to be accounted for in wholesale market settlements.
+Please refer to the Distributed Generation section for more information.